Yummy Traditional : Hi-Tea Page Not Found - Yummy Traditional

 start-kneading-dough

-I have explained in the above description how they should be dough for samosa, cover the dough with plastic wrap cling and leave it to rest for around 30 minutes
+I have explained in the above description how they should be made for samosa, cover the dough with a plastic wrap, cling wrap, nd leave it to rest for around 30 minutes.

 slowly-add-water-to-knead-dough-and-leave-it-for-rest